Notting Hill (film): Plot

 William Thacker owns a travel book store in Notting Hill, London.
-Divorced, Will shares a flat with Spike, a flaky and sloppy Welshman.
+Divorced from his wife who left him for another man, he shares a flat with Spike, a flaky and sloppy Welshman.

 One day, famous Hollywood actress Anna Scott enters the shop and buys a book.
-Shortly after she leaves, Will bumps into her while rounding a street corner, spilling his juice on her.
-He takes Anna to his flat that is directly across the street so she can change into something clean.
+Shortly after she leaves, Will goes to buy his colleague Martin a juice, but bumps into Anna while rounding a street corner, spilling it on her.
+He takes her to his flat across the street so she can change.
 When leaving, she impulsively kisses him.

-Anna later invites him to visit her at the Ritz Hotel.
-Upon his arrival he is mistaken for a reporter and ushered into a press junket for her new film.
-When asked, he says he writes for Horse & Hound magazine.
-Anna asks to be William's date at his sister's birthday party later that evening.
-Though his friends and family are surprised, Anna gets on well with everyone and enjoys herself.
+Anna later invites Will to visit her at the Ritz Hotel.
+There, he is mistaken for a reporter and ushered into a press event for her new film.
+When asked, Will says he writes for Horse & Hound magazine.
+Anna asks to be William's date at his sister Honey's birthday party later that evening.
+Though his friends and family are surprised, she gets on well with everyone and enjoys herself.
 Later, the two enter a private neighbourhood park, where Anna again kisses Will.

-At a restaurant the next day, Will and Anna overhear six men at a nearby table discussing her, first praising and then disparaging her and equating actresses to prostitutes.
-Will confronts them, then she introduces herself and calmly insults the stunned foursome.
+At a restaurant the next day, Will and Anna overhear a party of men at a nearby table discussing her, first praising and then disparaging her and equating actresses to prostitutes.
+He confronts them, then she introduces herself and calmly insults the stunned men.

-Anna invites Will to her hotel room, but he quickly leaves after discovering that her movie star boyfriend, Jeff King, has unexpectedly arrived from America.
-Over the next six months, Will's friends arrange a series of dates for him, but Will, unable to forget Anna, is uninterested in another relationship.
+Anna invites Will to her hotel room, but after discovering that her movie star boyfriend, Jeff, has unexpectedly arrived from America, he leaves.
+Over the next six months, Will's friends Max, Bella, Bernie and Tony arrange a series of dates for him, but Will, heartsick over Anna, is uninterested in another relationship.

-One day, a distraught Anna appears at Will's doorstep, needing to hide from a tabloid scandal.
-She apologises about King and says their relationship is over.
+One day, a distraught Anna appears at Will's doorstep, needing to hide due to a tabloid scandal.
+She apologises about Jeff and says their relationship is over.
 They discover shared interests, and discuss Will's print of Marc Chagall's 1950 painting La Mariée.
-They make love that night.
-The next morning, paparazzi, inadvertently tipped off by Spike, besiege the house and take photos of Will, Anna, and a half-dressed Spike at the front door.
+Anna says it shows "how love should be" and that "happiness isn’t happiness without a violin-playing goat" as depicted in the painting.
+They have sex that night.
+The next morning paparazzi, inadvertently tipped off by Spike, besiege the house and take photos of Will, Anna, and a half-dressed Spike at the front door.
 Furious, she blames Will and leaves.